Effective Psoas Muscle Stretches: Relieve Pain and Improve Mobility

 Steps:

-Benefits: This lunge stretch targets the tight hip flexors, including the psoas major, promoting flexibility and reducing muscle tension.
+Benefits: This lunge stretch targets the tight hip flexors, including the psoas muscle, promoting flexibility and reducing muscle tension.
+It’s an excellent addition to any routine for those experiencing tightness in the hips and pelvis.

 Supine Psoas Stretch